onepwnman/onepwnman.github.io/_posts/2023-09-03-SOMEIP-Fuzzing.md

 - Message ID
   - Each service has a unique Service ID.
-  - The first bit of the Method ID field indicates whether the message is an event message or not.
-    - If it is 0, the message is not an event message.
-    - If it is 1, the message is an event message.
   - Each service can have multiple methods, and each method has its own ID.

 <p align="center">